oldflag/pytorch/README.md

 # PyTorch Classification Models Project

 This project showcases a collection of neural network models implemented in PyTorch, aimed at tackling classification tasks on popular datasets like CIFAR-10, MNIST, and STL10.
 The project includes models such as Multilayer Perceptron (MLP), Convolutional Neural Networks (CNN), and deeper CNN architectures.
+Also it includes some plots such as loss & accouracy curve and absolute mean weight and gradients over epochs.

 ## Features